The Admissions process at a glance

-Please note that closing date for enrolment is August 15th 2016.
+Please note that closing date for enrolment is August 15th each year.
 Late applications will be considered on an individual basis, depending on availability of places.

 Enrolment is not automatic.
 The admission policy is designed to ensure that the students who attend the school have the capacity to thrive within, and benefit from, all that The Bridge International School offers.

 The admission procedures take into account three main strands: